What is MIPS?

 The low-volume threshold is a set of criteria put in place to exclude from MIPS participation those providers who have little-to-no interaction with Medicare beneficiaries (e.g., those in small practices and rural areas), thus reducing their administrative burden.
 The 2019 final rule states that if a provider or group meets at least one of the following criteria during the low-volume threshold determination period, then they are excluded from MIPS:

-- Billed Medicare for $90,000 or fewer in Part B allowed charges;
+- Billed Medicare for $90,000 or less in Part B allowed charges;

 - Provided care to 200 or fewer Medicare Part B beneficiaries; and/or